 If you would like to become a contributor to our Directory or Journal, please get in touch at email@example.com—we’d love to hear from you!

 Samee Lapham is a digital graphic designer and freelance photographer based in Melbourne, with a passion for environmental sustainability and ethical fashion.
-Having returned to Australia after living abroad and learning about the lack of ethics in the manufacturing industry, she was stumped with how to find trustworthy brands in her new city—and it turns out many people feel the same way.
+Having returned to Australia after living abroad and learning about the lack of ethics in the manufacturing industry, she was stumped with how to find trustworthy brands from city to city—and it turns out many people feel the same way.
 It was from this notion that copious amounts of research began and a long list started to form.